vadimkantorov/caffemodel2pytorch/README.md

 # setting a path to a custom proto, http paths accepted too
 caffe.caffe_proto = 'if_needed_path_to_custom_caffe.proto'

-# modules dictionary will be checked when reading the prototxt
+# modules dictionary will be checked when reading the prototxt (by layer type or by layer name, case invariant)
 # param is a dict representing the layer param, e.g. convolution_param for the Convolution module

-# register a nn.Module-derived layer:
+# register a nn.Module-derived layer
 caffe.modules['ROIPooling'] = lambda param: CustomRoiPoolingLayer(param['spatial_scale'])

+# register a function
+caffe.modules['GlobalSumLayer'] = lambda param: lambda input: torch.sum(input)

-# register a function:
+# register a data layer
 caffe.modules['data'] = lambda param: lambda *args: torch.cuda.FloatTensor(8, 3, 512, 512)

 # === BASIC OPTIMIZER ===